Neil Winters: Reception

 Months into St. John's debut, the Calhoun Times wrote: "At Jabot Cosmetics, where he's a junior executive, Neil Winters is just beginning to carve his professional niche."
 St. John won two Daytime Emmy Awards and eight NAACP Image Awards for his portrayal.

+In 2022, Charlie Mason from Soaps She Knows placed Neil 10th on his list of the best 25 characters from The Young and the Restless, commenting that "The late Kristoff St. John's alter ego was sometimes led by his zipper, it's true.
+But in every other regard, he was our touchstone, our go-to.
+Neil was slighted time and again at the office — Victor, Victor, Victor! — yet in our minds, he'd long ago been promoted to the post of Character to Whom We Most Related.
+Now, sadly, he's also among the Characters We Miss the Most."